-- SITE #002 There is a one-acre parcel of land attached to Port Kells Elementary School (capacity 159), which could be used as an extension to the existing site and could help provide space for a future larger replacement school or the land could be used in exchange with the City for another appropriate site. - SITE #209 The District owns 4.98 acres at 17909 92nd Avenue which could be appropriate for a future elementary school serving the Anniedale-Tynehead area. - SITE #204 The District owns 5.01 acres at 9108 184th Street which could be appropriate for a second elementary school serving Anniedale-Tynehead.
-This site has stream setback rules which may decrease useable land. - SITE #215 The District owns 10.11 acres at 18996 and 19010 80th Avenue.
+- SITE #002 There is a one-acre parcel of land attached to Port Kells Elementary School (capacity 159), which could be used as an extension to the existing site and could help provide space for a future larger replacement school or the land could be used in exchange with the City for another appropriate site. - SITE #209 The District owns 4.98 acres at 17909 92nd Avenue which could be appropriate for a future elementary school serving the Anniedale-Tynehead area. - SITE #215 The District owns 10.11 acres at 18996 and 19010 80th Avenue.
 This site could hold a future elementary school and is also a candidate for exchange with the City as useable park space in exchange for a new school site in close proximity and within the NCP.

-• SITE #217 The District owns 9.43 acres at 18789 76th Avenue.
+SITE #217 The District owns 9.43 acres at 18789 76th Avenue.
 Due to the construction of Ecole Salish Secondary and of Regent Road Elementary, this site is not suitable for construction but could play a role in the acquisition of other lands.